- Active Member

 - Catastrophic Condition

 A catastrophic condition means the member is unable to perform at least two of the following activities of daily living without substantial assistance: bathing, transferring (getting in and out of bed), dressing, toileting (using the bathroom), continence and eating (ability to feed oneself).
-The member's condition also may be considered catastrophic if he or she has a severe cognitive impairment, such as Alzheimer's disease, and requires substantial supervision or is placed in a guardianship.
+The member's condition also may be considered catastrophic if he or she has a severe cognitive impairment and requires substantial supervision or is placed in a guardianship.

 - Consumer Price Index-Urban (CPIU)